mjpclab/vue-tabber/README.md

 CSS class for label container.

 `show-top-label-container`
-Show label-container on top of the tab.
+A boolean value to determine if showing label-container on top of the tab.

 `show-bottom-label-container`
-Show label-container on bottom of the tab.
+A boolean value to determine if showing label-container on bottom of the tab.

 `top-label-container-class`
 CSS class for top label container.